WPVI-TV: In popular culture

 The 2011–13 ABC series Body of Proof, which was set around the Philadelphia Medical Examiner's Office and produced by ABC's television production division, used WPVI live trucks and microphones with the station's mic flags in a fictional sense, along with fictional press conference news graphics from the station, though none of WPVI's actual staff appeared during the course of the series, and retained the graphics and live truck look used before the introduction of the "Circle 6" logo.
 The 2014 Philadelphia-set How to Get Away with Murder also uses a fictional WPVI representation within the universe of that series.

-In the second episode of the ABC sitcom Abbott Elementary, Jacob, Melissa and Barbara are seen watching a WPVI newscast.
+In the second episode of the ABC sitcom Abbott Elementary, Jacob (played by Chris Perfetti), Melissa (played by Lisa Ann Walter) and Barbara (played by Sheryl Lee Ralph) are seen watching a WPVI newscast.

 Technical information

 Subchannels

 The station's signal is multiplexed: